Add items to your order

 Ombar produce exquisite raw chocolate bars made with Fairtrade and organic ingredients at their chocolate factory, based in Sawston.

-Our best-value and most sustainable boxes.
-We put together a great range of veg (and fruit if you like), but don't give you the option to customise.
+Best-value and most sustainable boxes.
+A great selection of veg (and fruit if you like), but no option to customise.
 By allowing us to make the selection, you save money, while we save on food waste.

 Get a great selection of produce but don't waste what you won't eat.
 You can tell us three things to always exclude from your box.